-Remove the connector nut from the INLET hose by making a straight cut 1/4"-1/2" (6-12mm) away from the end of the nipple located inside of the hose.
-Take the nipple and the connector nut ordered above and insert the nipple into the connector nut so that the threaded end of the nipple.
-Twist the barbed end of the nipple into the barbed end of the nipple is flush with the end of the hose.
-Secure the hose onto the nipple with the hose clamp to insure that the connection if it is properly attached.
+Remove the connector nut from the INLET hose by making a straight cut 6-12mm(1/4"-1/2") away from the end of the nipple located inside of the hose.
+Take the nipple and the connector nut ordered above and insert the nipple into the connector nut so that the threaded end of the connector nut points away from the barbed end of the nipple.
+Twist the barbed end of the nipple into the hose until the shoulder of the nipple is flush with the end of the hose.
+Secure the hose onto the nipple with the hose clamp to insure that the connection is watertight.
+No water can leak from the connection if it is properly attached.
 Repeat the procedure for the OUTLET hose.
 When complete, follow the connection procedure detailed above for connecting the hoses to the COOL ARC® 40 fittings.

-The connector and nipple listed fit tightly onto 5/32" (4.0mm) to 3/16" (4.8mm) inner diameter hose, but if clamped tightly to the hose, can fit up to a .25 (6.4mm) inner diameter hose.
+The connector and nipple listed fit tightly onto 4.0 mm (5/32") to 4.8mm(3/16") inner diameter hose, but if clamped tightly to the hose, can fit up to a 6.4mm(.25") inner diameter hose.